 Aspergers appears to result from developmental factors that affect many - or all - functional brain systems.
-Although (a) the specific underpinnings of ASPERGERS that distinguish it from other Autism Spectrum Disorders are unknown, and (b) no clear pathology common to people with ASPERGERS has emerged, it is still possible that ASPERGERS's mechanism is separate from other Autism Spectrum Disorders.
+Although (a) the specific underpinnings of Aspergers that distinguish it from other Autism Spectrum Disorders are unknown, and (b) no clear pathology common to people with Aspergers has emerged, it is still possible that Asperger's mechanism is separate from other Autism Spectrum Disorders.
 Several theories are available, although none are likely to provide a complete explanation.
 Below are the current theories with the most credibility:

 1. Neuroanatomical studies and the associations with teratogens (see “What is a teratogen?” below) strongly suggest that the mechanism behind Aspergers includes alteration of brain development soon after conception.
 Abnormal migration of embryonic cells during fetal development may affect the final structure and connectivity of the brain, resulting in alterations in the neural circuits that control thought and behavior.

 2. The mirror neuron system (MNS) theory hypothesizes that alterations to the development of the MNS interfere with imitation and lead to Aspergers core feature of social impairment.
 For example, one study found that activation is delayed in the core circuit for imitation in people with Aspergers.
 This theory maps well to social cognition theories like the theory of mind, which hypothesizes that autistic-like behavior arises from impairments in ascribing mental states to oneself and others (called hyper-systemizing), which hypothesizes that people with Autism can systematize internal operation to handle internal events but are less effective at empathizing by handling events generated by other agents.